Forecasting: principles and practice. Welcome to our online textbook on forecasting.

 Errors on percentage errors.
 The MAPE (mean absolute percentage error) is a popular measure for forecast accuracy and is defined as where denotes an observation and denotes its forecast, and the mean is taken over Armstrong (1985, p.348) was the first (to my knowledge) to point out the asymmetry of the MAPE saying that “it has a bias favoring estimates that are below the actual values”.

+A few years later, Armstrong and Collopy (1992) argued that the MAPE “puts a heavier penalty on forecasts that exceed the actual than those that are less than the actual”.
+And.
 Modelling seasonal data with GAMs.
 In previous posts I have looked at how generalized additive models (GAMs) can be used to model non-linear trends in time series data.

 At the time a number of readers commented that they were interested in modelling data that had more than just a trend component; how do you model data collected throughout the year over many years with a GAM?
 In this post I will show one way that I have found particularly useful in my research.
 First an equation.
 Monthly seasonality.
 I regularly get asked why I don’t consider monthly seasonality in my models for daily or sub-daily time series.